Albanian journalists cover the match between Croatia and Albania in Hamburg. Euro 2024

-When Have Journalists Become Fans?
+When did Journalists turn into Fans?

 Hear me out!